bodrick/awesome/TOPICS.md

 *   [the-paperless-project/paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents
 *   [bugzinga/sql-hunting-dog](https://github.com/bugzinga/sql-hunting-dog) - Quick Search Tool (AddIn) for Microsoft SQL Management Studio
 *   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
 Built to be invisible and work on existing HTML.

-## static-analysis

-*   [ast-grep/ast-grep](https://github.com/ast-grep/ast-grep) - ⚡A CLI tool for code structrual search, lint and rewriting.
-Written in Rust
-*   [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A Roslyn analyzer to enforce some good practices in C#.
-*   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
-*   [security-code-scan/security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET
-*   [returntocorp/semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
-Find bug variants with patterns that look like source code.
-*   [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
-The focus is on tools which improve code quality.
-*   [koalaman/shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool for shell scripts
-*   [hadolint/hadolint](https://github.com/hadolint/hadolint) - Dockerfile linter, validate inline bash, written in Haskell
-*   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
-*   [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
-Ideal for scanning components before use or detecting feature level changes.
-*   [anchore/anchore-engine](https://github.com/anchore/anchore-engine) - A service that analyzes docker images and scans for vulnerabilities
-*   [quay/clair](https://github.com/quay/clair) - Vulnerability Static Analysis for Containers
-*   [vuejs/eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) - Official ESLint plugin for Vue.js

 ## structural-search